Skip to main content

 Rome Pond Wildlife Area

-Rome Pond Wildlife Area consists of approximately 2,500 acres of public land.
-Its central feature is a large, open water cattail marsh surrounded by rolling hills of upland hardwoods like oak and hickory.
+Rome Pond Wildlife Area consists of approximately 2,300 acres of public land.
+Its central feature is a large, open-water cattail marsh surrounded by rolling hills of upland hardwoods like oak and hickory.
+Texas Island Woods State Natural Area features a mature hardwood forest on an "island" within an extensive complex of marsh, meadow, and shrub swamp.
 Interspersed in the uplands are agricultural fields and areas restored to prairie or savanna.

-The wildlife area is found immediately east of the Village of Rome in Jefferson County on County Road F. Approximately 1 mile east of Rome is a park with a picnic area, pit toilet, boat launch and easy access to the wildlife area.
+The wildlife area is found immediately east of the Village of Rome in Jefferson County on County Road F. Approximately 1 mile east of Rome is a park (managed by Jefferson County Parks) with a picnic area, pit toilet, boat launch and easy access to the wildlife area.
+From this park, there is also access to a 1.5-mile gravel-topped hiking trail that meanders south through the property to another parking lot on Rome Oak Hill Road.

 Management Objectives

-Habitat management objectives are to continue to protect and improve the wetland and upland areas through prescribed fire, planting native flora and removal of invasive species.
-Dove hunting opportunities are available on 5 acres of sunflowers managed for doves.
-Hunting and wildlife watching opportunities will continue to be enhanced through the manipulation of associated agricultural practices.
+Habitat management objectives are to continue to protect and improve the wetland and upland areas through prescribed fire, planting native flora, and removal of brush and invasive species.
+Farming agreements are also used to prep sites for permanent native prairie plantings and to provide managed sunflower fields for doves.

 Recreation